Child Inclusive Mediation

 We have discussed CIM with many parents, helping them to decide what would be most beneficial for their children, and helped them find a positive way in dealing with the challenges of change in family structure present initially and over time.

-If you require any further specific information, please contact us and speak to one of our friendly Co-Ordinators.
+If you require any further specific information, in regards to Child Arrangements or Family Mediation, please contact us and speak to one of our friendly Co-Ordinators.
 They will arrange an Assessment for you if necessary.